spideh-ahmadi/HiRa-GO/README.md

 The Gene Ontology dataset used in this study is in `go-basic.json` format and is available from the official GO website.

-## Acknowledgments
-Special thanks to Dr. Javad Mohammadzadeh for valuable guidance and support throughout this project.